- 1.5+ Years of cooperation

 PWA causes less issues with Magento core updates.
 It won’t mess or break any storefront features, even when using custom functionality.

-As the client was going to use Magento 2 only as a frontend and wanted to manage internal operations in Magento 1, we had to integrate a Product Information Management system (Akeneo) to transfer and sync data between Magento 2 frontend and Magento 1 backend.
+To meet the client’s requirements of using Magento 2 solely as a frontend and managing internal operations in Magento 1, we integrated Akeneo, a Product Information Management system, to transfer and sync data between Magento 2 frontend and Magento 1 backend.

-Considering we chose a PWA approach we had to integrate a PIM solution that centralizes and organizes product information, making it easier to connect Magento 2 frontend and Magento 1 backend.
-Moreover, we had to develop a custom Akeneo connector to integrate the product information management system to the backend.
+We integrated a PIM solution that centralizes and organizes product information to connect the Magento 2 frontend and Magento 1 backend as part of our PWA approach.
+We also developed a custom Akeneo connector to integrate the product information management system to the backend.

 New Order Processing